astampoulis/makam/examples/paper/02-binding-forms.md

 We can define three equivalent operations as predicates, for the multiple binding
 case:

-- a generalization of application, for substituting all the variables in a `bindmany`
+-- *a generalization of application*, for substituting all the variables in a `bindmany`

 ```makam
 applymany : bindmany A B -> list A -> B -> prop.